-- 251. The Committee discussed the "Report of the Court on the proposed workforce posture" in addition to the report mentioned above. - 252.
-In response to the invitation of the Prosecutor, the State Parties also provided national experts to assist quickly in managing the surge in workload.
-The Committee was informed that, to date, a total of 74 national experts from judicial, law, military and law enforcement agencies were committed by State Parties on a secondment basis for all situations.
-Working closely together, the OTP and the Registry developed standard procedures for the selection and onboarding of these seconded national experts, building on existing precedents. - 253.
-Secondees are assigned to various unified teams based on their experience, their skills and the need of the Office.
+The Committee discussed the "Report of the Court on the proposed workforce posture" in addition 253. to the report mentioned above.

+254. In response to the invitation of the Prosecutor, the States Parties also provided national experts to assist quickly in managing the surge in workload.
+The Committee was informed that, to date, a total of 74 national experts from judicial, law, military and law enforcement agencies were committed by States Parties on a secondment basis for all situations.
+Working closely together, the OTP and the Registry developed standard procedures for the selection and onboarding of these seconded national experts, building on existing precedents.

+&lt;sup>25 Report of the Court on the governance of the Trust Fund of the Office of the Prosecutor and on the secondment of personnel to the Office of the Prosecutor (CBF/39/12).
+Report of the Court on the proposed workforce posture (CBF/39/11).

+255. Secondees are assigned to various unified teams based on their experience, their skills and the need of the Office.
 They report to the Head of their respective team.
 They are required to sign an Oath of Office and a Confidential undertaking where they commit to avoid any action which may reflect adversely on their status as members of the teams of the OTP, or the integrity, independence and impartiality required by their status.
-Their salaries and entitlements are funded by the lending agency; the costs of deployment while deployed to a unified team will be covered by the OTP. - 254.
-The Committee was informed that the secondees who had been assigned to the situation in Ukraine so far represented a short-term injection of specialized resources in this phase of the investigation.
+Their salaries and entitlements are funded by the lending agency; the costs of deployment while deployed to a unified team will be covered by the OTP.

+256. The Committee was informed that the secondees who had been assigned to the situation in Ukraine so far represented a short-term injection of specialized resources in this phase of the investigation.
 The number of experts and the duration of their engagement depended on various factors including, inter alia, the agreement with the releasing agency, the skill set of the expert or the evolution of the conflict.
 Currently, there are ten seconded investigators in Ukraine.
 The plan is to increase this number to 16 secondees for a maximum of 12 months who should eventually be replaced by regular staff.
-Altogether, 70 secondees are foreseen for different situations.

-255. The Committee requested to be updated on the OTP Trust Fund and the secondees at its forty-first session in May 2023.
+257. The Committee requested to be updated on the OTP Trust Fund and the secondees at its forty-first session in May 2023.